ilyindanny/fcc-fullstack/content/01-html/01-basic-html/06-working-with-media/06-iframe/note/iframe.md

 ##### iframe Code Snippets (Examples)

-YouTube Video with Autoplay and No Controls
+YouTube Video with Autoplay and No Controls:

 ```html
 <iframe